CS473-studyo/studyo-back/README.md

 ```

 ## database
 Database consists of 3 folder : ./migrations, ./models, ./seeders.
 Each has our table structure.
-We have
+We have tables below.
 - user
 - course
 - lecture